 This group of Asian traders broke into the game in the last decades and have kept gaining market share.
-Noble is more of a generalist (such as Glencore or Trafigura), while Olam and Wilmar lean more towards the ABCD model.
+Noble, who has been struggling financially for a few years, is more of a generalist (such as Glencore or Trafigura), while Olam and Wilmar lean more towards the ABCD model.

 Smaller traders have also an intense presence in markets such as sugar and energy.
 However, also great place to start commodity trading careers.

 Household names such as Shell, ExxonMobil, BP, or Total also have trading divisions – and they are MASSIVE trading desks.
 Somehow more corporate than the average trader, these in-company trading desks might resemble a purchasing or supply chain department in some cases.

 If you plan to apply to any of the below companies, have a look at out selection of recommended readings, in particular the books by Daniel Yergin.